Site logo

 Besides handling equipment, you need grooming equipment and supplies.
 For instance, you need a halter, lead ropes, hoof picks, curry combs, and body brushes.

-A winter blanket for cold season care and a sweat sheet for the summer are also necessary.
+A winter blanket for cold-weather care and a sweat sheet for summer are also necessary.
 These, too, can cost $1,000+.

-Though it is a strong and hardy breed, Turkoman horses and their descendants require optimal grooming and medical care.
+Though Turkoman horses are strong and hardy, their descendants require optimal grooming and medical care.

 Routine care, including vaccinations, dental work, and deworming, will set you back $250 to $400 yearly, depending on the horse’s health condition.